 - Section 74 of the Pensions Act 1995 provides for trustees to be discharged if the benefits are dealt with in accordance with that section - a Section 27 of the Trustee Act 1925 notice to identify missing beneficiaries.
 The section requires a notice to be published in the London Gazette and in one other newspaper and to give missing beneficiaries a period of two months to notify claims to the trustees.
 If no claims are received, the trustees can use the scheme assets for the benefits of members of whom they are aware.
-The trustees would not be liable in respect of any claims from unknown beneficiaries that are made after the notice period has ended although there is debate as to the effectiveness of such notices - many trust deeds provide trustees with an exoneration clause under which they are free from obligations to members other than those which arise out of wilful neglect or default

-- many schemes include an indemnity from the principal employer to the trustees in respect of claims arising otherwise than out of dishonesty.
+The trustees would not be liable in respect of any claims from unknown beneficiaries that are made after the notice period has ended although there is debate as to the effectiveness of such notices - many trust deeds provide trustees with an exoneration clause under which they are free from obligations to members other than those which arise out of willful neglect or default - many schemes include an indemnity from the principal employer to the trustees in respect of claims arising otherwise than out of dishonesty.
 Such an indemnity will, however, only be of value if the employer remains solvent - the trustees may take out 'run-off' insurance to protect them from claims and the cost of defending these, for a period after the winding up has been completed.
 The premium for such cover can only be taken from the funds of the scheme if the Trust Deed permits this.
-Otherwise the premium would have to be met by the employer or by the trustees personally
+Otherwise, the premium would have to be met by the employer or by the trustees personally

-On winding up, the trustees must complete an Event Report online for HMRC.
+On winding up, the trustaas must complete an Event Report online fo r HMRC OH willuling up, uic แนงเฮฮง musi COMPLETE an Lveni LICHOLL OHILLIE IC I I IIVII 10.